qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   linked pattern.
 The DM endpoint gap was negative at every 10-epoch checkpoint and showed no favorable late trend, so the prespecified extension criterion was not met.
 Factorial DM-variable-delay and mixture-fixed-duration diagnostics are next.
+- 2026-08-31: factorial diagnostics isolated the failure.
+DM-only training with the released delays and feature removal reached endpoint probability 0.893 and reward 0.740 versus forced endpoint 0.743 after 100 epochs, although its curve remained unstable.
+Conversely, the full mixture with fixed 16-step events moved toward never encoding (endpoint 0.003, never 0.940).
+Thus variable timing is learnable;
+  the RM/NM mixture is sufficient to overwhelm sampled boundary credit.